Maggies beachhouse is a brand new two-storey house, 500m from Goolwa Beach.

 We have a large front deck with sea views, including views of Newland Head, West Island and The Bluff.
 There is a dining setting on the front deck and a number of deck chairs to while away some hours.
 It's a perfect spot to catch a stunning sunset.
 There is also a sunny back deck, cosy for morning coffee.
 The house has two living areas, four bedrooms, two bathrooms and three toilets.

-Downstairs there is a lounge (with a bookcase full of good books), two bedrooms with queen-size beds and a fourth bedroom with two single beds and two trundle beds (which are suitable only for kids).
+Downstairs there is a lounge with a bookcase full of good books, two bedrooms with queen-size beds and a fourth bedroom with two single beds and two trundle beds which are suitable only for kids.
+We keep linen for the trundles if they are needed in the chest of drawers in the kid's room.
 There is also a bathroom with a bath and a separate shower.
-There are electric blankets (in winter) on the queen beds and the king bed (but not the children's beds.)
+There are electric blankets in winter on the queen beds and the king bed but not the children's beds.

-The back garden has a barbecue and garden setting (table and six chairs).
+The back garden has a barbecue and garden setting low table and chairs.
 We have a lockup shed with a table tennis table and gear.
 There is a two person kayak for your use on the Coorong, Lake Alexandrina and Lake Albert, the Goolwa Inlet or the Murray River.

 Maggies is located on the Encounter Bay bike trail near the Tokuremoar Reserve, a beautiful path through the bush for walking and cycling.
 The Encounter Bay bike trail goes from Goolwa township through Middleton and Port Elliot to Victor Harbour.

-Goolwa Beach is a fabulous big beach extending from Middleton Beach to the Murray Mouth, with cockling (limited season November to May), fishing, swimming and surfing, and whale-watching (whales come May to September).
-Near the part of the beach which is under guard by lifesavers is the wonderful gourmet Bombora cafe.
+Goolwa Beach is a fabulous big beach extending from Middleton Beach to the Murray Mouth, with cockling limited season November to May, fishing, swimming and surfing, and whale-watching whales come May to September.
+Near the part of the beach which is under guard by lifesavers is the wonderful seafood restaurant Bombora.

 In this area is the world heritage wetlands of The Coorong and Lakes Alexandrina and Albert, the Goolwa channel and the Mundoo channel.
 Activities in this area include wineries at Currency Creek and Langhorne Creek, kayaking and sailing on the lakes and The Coorong, fishing at the mouth of the Murray and on the beach, bird-watching at Signal Point and Hindmarsh Island.

 Goolwa, Middleton and Port Elliot are well-loved tourist towns with cafes, restaurants and shops.
-Goolwa has two golf courses, supermarkets, chemist and petrol stations.
-Victor Harbour (20 mins by car from Goolwa) is a much larger service town with cinemas, a whale-watch centre and larger shopping centre.
+Goolwa has two golf courses, pubs, cafes, supermarkets, chemist and petrol stations.
+Middleton 5 mins by car has a good surf shop, antique shop and cafes.
+Port Elliott 10 mins by car has boutique shops, a great bakery, pubs and restaurants and protected Horseshoe Bay for swimming.
+Victor Harbour 20 mins by car from Goolwa is a much larger service town with cinemas, a whale-watch centre and larger shopping centre.

-We'd love to make your stay in the Fleurieu comfortable and enjoyable.
+We'd love to make your stay in the Fleurieu comfortable and lots of fun.